jaisonv/CircularProgressControl/README.md

 This is a simple and adaptive Circular Progress View.

-It basically consists of two CAShapeLayers to draw a static and a animated circle, and a progress label with two lines, the first to describe a timer and the second for a state.
+It basically consists of two CAShapeLayers to draw a static and a animated circle.

 ![Screenshot](https://cloud.githubusercontent.com/assets/2567823/6074763/e5f74722-adac-11e4-839c-e4dd15655a74.png)

 ## Features

-- automatically update the circle progress when the elapsed time is set
+- update the circle progress using a given percentage value
 - autolayout compatible
-- autoformat the timer label
-- tint color of progress layer and label
+- tint color of progress layer
-- state description can be changed

 ## Installation